unique locations in Italy

 06. The colorful villages of Cinque Terre

-Cinque Terre is a group of five colorful coastal villages located in the Liguria region, along the Italian Riviera.
+Another location, that barely needs an introduction, Cinque Terre is a group of five colorful coastal villages in the Liguria region, along the Italian Riviera.

 St. Peter's Basilica in Vatican